Archival Document, &

 GLOBAL Drop Front Archive Boxes - Buffered

-These storage containers provide maximum archival protection for standard size photographs and art prints.
-These buffered boxes can also be used for textiles including cotton, linen, acrylic and polyester textiles but NOT recommended for protein-based textiles such as wool and silk.
+GLOBAL brand drop front archive boxes provide maximum archival protection for standard size photographs and art prints.
+These high quality buffered boxes can also be used for textiles including cotton, linen, acrylic and polyester textiles but NOT recommended for protein-based textiles such as wool and silk.
 Two-piece construction and a drop front permit easy access to the stored items.
 Full telescope top for maximum stacking strength.

 Hollinger Gray-white Acid and liginun free boxboard with heavy duty metal corners.
 Built in rings are round and NOT "D" shaped and hold standard 8-1/2" x 11" photo pages.
 The spine and top of the box lie flat when open, providing a double sided viewing area.
 12-1/4" x 9" x 1.5".